jeffstride/idp/book_source/final-project/handouts/presentation.md

 * What bugs caused you pain?
 How did you solve them?
 * What did you learn?
 * What would you do differently?

-The Final Presentation will be a your **story**--a verbal presentation of You will introduce your research topic, provide context and goals. , show plots, and explain the resuls.